Wu Yigong: Biography

 Born in Hangzhou, Zhejiang Province, Wu Yigong enrolled in the directing department of the Beijing Film Academy in 1956.
-After graduation in 1960, he was appoint as director assistant in Shanghai Haiyan Film Factory.
+After graduation in 1960, he was appointed as an assistant director at Shanghai Haiyan Film Factory.

 His first solo film, My Memories of Old Beijing (城南旧事), won the 3rd Golden Rooster Award for best director.
 His other films include Evening Rain (巴山夜雨) (1st Golden Rooster Award for best motion picture) (co-directed with Wu Yonggang), The Tribulations of a Young Master (少爷的磨难), and A Confucius Family (阙里人家), among others.

-Wu served as the president of the Shanghai Film Studio, as well as the general manager of the General Shanghai Film Corporation and the president of the Shanghai Film Bureau.
+Wu served as president of the Shanghai Film Studio, general manager of the General Shanghai Film Corporation, and president of the Shanghai Film Bureau.

-He joined CPC in June 1985, and was an alternate member of 14th and 15th Central Committees of Communist Party of China.
+He joined Chinese Communist Party in June 1985, and was an alternate member of 14th and 15th Central Committee of the Chinese Communist Party.

 Wu died on 14 September 2019 in Ruijin Hospital, Shanghai.
 He was 80 years old.